Summer time in Europe: Turkey

 Summer time was introduced in Turkey in 1947, but suspended from 1965 to 1972.
 Since 1974, Turkey follows European Summer Time.

 In 2008, the Turkish Ministry of Energy proposed that Turkey should abolish summer time while at the same time switching to UTC+02:30, originally from 2009 onwards, but when this appeared infeasible, to start in 2011, the plan has not been heard of since.

-For the year 2011, Turkey switched to European Summer Time at 3:00 am (03:00) on Monday 28 March, one day later than the rest of Europe, to avoid disrupting the national university entrance examinations held on 27 March.
+For the year 2011, Turkey switched to European Summer Time at 03:00 on Monday 28 March, one day later than the rest of Europe, to avoid disrupting the national university entrance examinations held on 27 March.

-Once again, for the year 2014, Turkey switched to European Summer Time at 3:00 am (03:00) on Monday 31 March, one day later than the rest of Europe, to avoid disrupting the local elections held on 30 March.
+Once again, for the year 2014, Turkey switched to European Summer Time at 03:00 on Monday 31 March, one day later than the rest of Europe, to avoid disrupting the local elections held on 30 March.

-In 2015, Turkey delayed the switch from European Summer Time by 2 weeks, to 4:00 am (04:00) on Sunday 8 November, two weeks later than the rest of Europe, due to the calling of a snap general election on Sunday, 1 November.
+In 2015, Turkey delayed the switch from European Summer Time by 2 weeks, to 04:00 on Sunday 8 November, two weeks later than the rest of Europe, due to the calling of a snap general election on Sunday, 1 November.

 In 2016, Turkey scrapped winter time, by permanently staying in UTC+03:00 daylight saving time zone passed Thursday 8 September.

 Ukraine

 Summer time was introduced in Ukraine in the early 1980s; from 1981 till 1989 this was Moscow Summer Time; since 1992 Eastern European Summer Time has been used.

-On 20 September 2011 the Verkhovna Rada (Ukrainian parliament) voted not to return from Eastern European Summer Time to Eastern European Time.
+On 20 September 2011, the Verkhovna Rada (Ukrainian parliament) voted not to return from Eastern European Summer Time to Eastern European Time.
 This change would have had the effect of moving Ukraine into the Further-eastern European Time zone UTC+03:00 along with Belarus and western Russia (which do not observe summer time).
 However, on 18 October 2011 the Parliament canceled these plans and the country returned to Eastern European Time as scheduled.
 295 MPs voted in favour out of 349 registered MPs.

-On 3 March 2021 the Verkhovna Rada voted on bill №4201 «Draft Law on time observation in Ukraine» which, if accepted in the second reading in March 2021, will abandon transitioning to summer time and establish year-round standard time (UTC+02:00) on the whole territory of Ukraine.
+On 3 March 2021, the Verkhovna Rada voted on bill No. 4201 "Draft Law on time observation in Ukraine" which will abandon transitioning to summer time and establish year-round standard time on the whole territory of Ukraine.
 The bill received 277 votes from the 370 MPs present during the first reading.
-On March 19 the bill was rejected in a second reading with 212 out of 226 required votes and was sent to an additional second reading instead.
+On 19 March, the bill was rejected in a second reading with 212 out of 226 required votes and was sent to an additional second reading instead.
+On 16 July 2024, the bill passed, and thus the last clock transition was scheduled for 27 October 2024.

-Crimea and regions of eastern Ukraine under the control of pro-Russian separatists observe Further-eastern European Time.
+The regions of eastern Ukraine under the occupation of Russia, including Crimea, observe Further-eastern European Time.

 United Kingdom

-In the United Kingdom, local time during this period is known as

-British Summer Time (BST) (UTC+01:00, WEST) while local time during the rest of the year is normally referred to as Greenwich Mean Time (GMT), (UTC+00:00, WET).
+The standard time zone for the whole United Kingdom is Greenwich Mean Time (GMT), (UTC+00:00, WET), which is based on the solar time at Greenwich Observatory, London.
+The country observes British Summer Time (BST) (UTC+01:00), which is equivalent to WEST used in Portugal and Irish Standard Time in Ireland, in accordance with the standard European timings.